Can My Dog Fly With Their Favorite Toy?

-Published on: August 3, 2016 | Author: Starwood Animal Transport
+Published on: July 28, 2022 | Author: Starwood Animal Transport

 If your dog is leery of confined spaces to begin with, this process is all the more critical.
 Start with the top half of the kennel removed, so it seems more like a bed than a box.
-At first, you may have to sit in it yourself while handing out treats to reassure him it’s an OK place.
-Encourage him to sit and snooze in it, then introduce the cover later on.
+At first, you may have to sit in it yourself while handing out treats to reassure them it’s an OK place.
+Encourage them to sit and snooze in it, then introduce the cover later on.

-A soft bed
+Provide a soft bed

 Subscribe to the Blog